Tiim/swim-times-manager/README.md

 - 📊 **Personal Bests Dashboard** - Automatic calculation and display of personal bests
 - 👥 **Athlete Management** - Track multiple athletes with individual performance profiles
-- ⏱️ **Time Entry** - Spreadsheet-like interface for quick data entry
+- ⏱️ **Time Entry & Editing** - Form-based interface for adding and editing swim times
 - 🔍 **Advanced Filtering** - Search and filter by athlete, stroke, pool type, and more
 - 📥 **Import/Export** - Backup and restore data via JSON export/import
 - 💾 **Local Storage** - All data stored locally in browser (no server required)